 Step 3 Tell us that you do not want a electricity supply – we will investigate further and advise you of the action we will take.

-If you are in the process of registering with an electricity supplier please ask them to contact us urgently with confirmation that your premises is being registered.
+If you are in the process of registering with an electricity supplier please ask them to contact us urgently with confirmation that your premise is being registered.

 Failure to take appropriate action may result in the electricity supply to the premises being cut-off.
 Please note there may be costs involved in the disconnection and reconnection of the supply.